Biofeedback

 Research on biofeedback and migraine

-A meta-analysis (a study that searches through recently published literature to review research trials) published in 2007 evaluated 55 trials of biofeedback and migraines.
-Researchers found that biofeedback was more effective than control conditions, and biofeedback had the strongest improvement in the frequency of migraine and perceived self-efficacy (the confidence of the individuals in being able to engage their learned strategies).2
+A 2007 meta-analysis (a study that searches through recently published literature to review research trials) evaluated 55 trials of biofeedback and migraines.
+Researchers found that biofeedback was more effective than control conditions, and biofeedback had the strongest improvement in the frequency of migraine and perceived self-efficacy (the confidence of the people in being able to engage their learned strategies).2

 Things to consider about biofeedback for migraine

 Biofeedback is considered safe.
-Since no drugs, supplements or product are put in the body, there haven’t been side effects reported.
-The FDA doesn't regulate biofeedback devices, so as always discuss with your doctors to ensure the device is the right fit for your treatment plan.
+Since no drugs, supplements, or products are put in the body, there haven’t been side effects reported.
+The US Food and Drug Administration doesn't regulate biofeedback devices, so as always discuss with your doctors to ensure the device is the right fit for your treatment plan.

 Additionally, discuss with your doctor to determine if muscle contraction done during biofeedback may harm any existing conditions.